Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: Fractional Multi-Agent RL Framework

 We define the instant fractional costs at task $k$ of mobile device $m$ as

 \rev{Following the definition of discounted AoI in \eqref{discount-aoi}, we define the fractional long-term discounted cost for }mobile device $m$ as

-where $\pii = (\pii_m, \pii_{-m})$ represent the policies of mobile device $m$ and other agents that determine actions, and $\mathbb{E}_{\pii}$ is the expectation regarding transition dynamic given stationary control policy $\pii$.
-Note that \eqref{cost_function} approximates the un-discounted function when $\delta$ approaches 1 \cite{adelman_relaxations_2008}.
+\revb{where $\pii = (\pii_m, \pii_{-m})$ represents the policies of mobile device $m$ and other agents that determine actions, and $\mathbb{E}_{\pii}$ is the expectation regarding transition dynamics given stationary control policy $\pii$.} Note that \eqref{cost_function} approximates the un-discounted function when $\delta$ approaches 1 \cite{adelman_relaxations_2008}.

 \rev{Specifically, an NE is a tuple of policies $\pii^{\star} = (\pii_m^{\star}, \pii_{-m}^{\star})$ of game $\bG$.
 For each mobile $m\in\M$, given the fixed stationary policies $\pii_{-m}^{\star}$, the fractional objective can be expressed as:}